-PHOENIX (AP) -- Federal environmental regulators are poised to approve an air-quality plan that has led Maricopa County to meet U.S. health standards for dust levels.
+Federal environmental regulators are poised to approve an air quality plan that has demonstrated Maricopa County meeting federal health standards for dust levels.

 The Environmental Protection Agency announced Wednesday that it would approve the county's Five Percent Plan.

-The plan, a revised version of which was submitted to the EPA in 2012, sought to reduce dust emissions by at least 5 percent each year between 2007 and 2013.
+The plan, which was submitted to the EPA in 2012 with revisions, sought to reduce dust emissions of at least 5 percent each year between 2007 and 2013.

 The EPA says dust is a public health concern because particulate matter affects the respiratory system.